timescale/docs/timescaledb/contribute-to-docs.md

 *Update*
 : An update is a small or minor improvement, often delivered in a patch.
-Updates are often done frequently, and require little or no downtime.
+Updates are done frequently, and require little or no downtime.

 &#128077; Install the security update to patch this version.